Vrchlabí: Sights

 The Church of Saint Lawrence on the Míru Square was built in the Neo-Gothic style in 1889.
 It replaced an old Gothic church from the 14th century.
 It has 60 m-high tower.
 Opposite the church is located a valuable set of four gabled houses where is located Krkonoše Museum and KRNAP infocentre.
 Next to them is one of the oldest monuments in the town, a house which served as the town hall from 1591 to 1737.
 Above the brick ground floor is the timbered floor supported by four sandstone columns with Ionian heads.

 The second square in the historic centre is T. G. Masaryka Square.
-Its main landmark is the New Town Hall from 1732–1737.
+Its main landmark is the New Town Hall. built in 1732–1737.
 It was originally built in the Baroque style as one of the first stone buildings in the town.
-In 1927, it was rebuilt to the Neorenaissance style.
+In 1927, it was rebuilt to the Neo-Renaissance style.

 The very oldest house in Vrchlabí is the House with Seven Gables.
 It is a modified village chalet with unique appearance.